utauyo/random-image/README.md

-# wallpaper-api
- API for wallpapers :)
+# what the fuck is a readme